lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ## Helper Functions and Classes

+In the samples themselves and the common libraries they use are many useful helper functions and classes.
+Below covers those used by the sample in this tutorial.

+### Blob Conversion

 There will need to be a function that takes the input image and turns it into a "blob".
 Which begs the question “What is a blob?”.
 In short, a blob, specifically the class InferenceEngine::Blob, is the data container type used by the Inference Engine for holding input and output data.
 To get data into the model, the image data will need to be converted from the OpenCV cv::Mat to an InferenceEngine::Blob.
-For doing that is the helper function “matU8ToBlob” in \opt\intel\computer_vision_sdk\inference_engine\samples\common\samples\common.hpp:
+For doing that there are the two helper functions, “matU8ToBlob” (copies data) and “wrapMat2Blob” (does not copy data) which are both located in the file   “\opt\intel\computer_vision_sdk\inference_engine\samples\common\samples\common.hpp“.

-### matU8ToBlob
+#### matU8ToBlob

 1. Variables are defined to store the dimensions for the images that the model is optimized to work with.  "blob_data" is assigned to the blob’s data buffer.